 May contain errors — check source documents for definitive information.

-The Bill would create a new Ministry for Poverty Prevention and set strong safeguards, including formation by Order in Council within six months of enactment and protection from abolition or merger except by Act of Parliament.
-It would require binding poverty-reduction targets within a year, with ongoing delivery metrics and Parliament-to-Parliament reporting, and it would establish a system to track all poverty-related government spending with parliamentary scrutiny.
-The provisions apply to England and Wales and take effect when the Act is enacted.
+The bill would establish a new Ministry for Poverty Prevention, created by Order in Council within six months.
+It would be protected from abolition or merger except by an Act of Parliament, and it would require binding poverty-reduction targets as well as a system to track and report all poverty-related government spending in England and Wales.

 Generated 21 February 2026